ishanpranav/opmg-1-operations-management/README.md

 # Operations Management

-A collection of problem set solutions for the NYU OPMG 1 Operations Management course.
+This is a collection of problem set solutions for the NYU OPMG 1 Operations Management course.

 ## Contents